lidofinance/dual-governance/docs/specification.md

 #### Preconditions

 - The `Escrow` instance MUST be in the `RageQuitEscrow` state.
+- The `RageQuitExtensionPeriod` MUST NOT have already been started.
 - The `fromUnstETHId` MUST be equal to the id of the first unclaimed withdrawal NFT locked in the `Escrow`.
 The ids of the unclaimed withdrawal NFTs can be retrieved via the `getNextWithdrawalBatch` method.
+- The `hints` array MUST NOT be empty.
 - There MUST be at least one unclaimed withdrawal NFT.

 ---